-Monitoring Description Monitoring Methods Description Daily log book Specify: i.
+fishing grounds (t his does not include towing vessels that are reported in Section 2).
+Monitoring Description Methods Daily log book Specify: i.
 Whether this was mandatory.
 If not, specify the % of SBT fishing that was covered:- All operators of fishing vessels must complete reporting forms for each day where fishing takes place.
 Tuna longlining vessels must record information for each set and do so immediately following the end of the set on Tuna Longline Catch Effort Returns. ii.
 The level of detail recorded (shot by shot, daily aggregate etc):- Each tuna longlining reporting form records information on individual sets. iii.
 Whether the effort and catch information collected complied with that specified in the "Characterisation of the SBT Catch" section of the CCSBT Scientific Research Plan (Attachment D of the SC5 report), including both retained and discarded catch.
 If not, describe the non-compliance:- The effort and catch information collected complies with that specified in the "Characterisation of the SBT Catch" section of the CCSBT Scientific Research Plan noting that length, sex, otoliths and other biological information is primarily collected by Ministry for Primary Industries observers.
 Both retained and discarded catch must be recorded. iv.
 What information on ERS was recorded in logbooks:- Information on interactions with non-fish and protected species is recorded for each trip.
 Information collected includes; date and time of incident, species involved, and health of the animal (i.e. uninjured, injured or dead).
 For fish bycatch this information is reported on the logbook form (Tuna Longline Catch Effort Return) including both retained and released or discarded catches.
-Non-fish bycatch (e.g. seabirds, sea turtles) and protected species are reported on separate Non-fish and Protected Species Returns. v.
-Who were the log books submitted to 1:- Information is submitted to the New Zealand Ministry for Primary Industries via a contracted third party. vi.
-What was the timeframe and method 2 for submission:- Returns must be submitted by the 15th of the month following the end of the fishing trip and are currently submitted by post.
-The Ministry for Primary Industries has recently developed an electronic data transmission system that now allows tuna longliners to submit their returns electronically.
+Non-fish bycatch (e.g. seabirds, sea turtles) and protected species are required to be reported on separate Non-fish and Protected Species Returns.

+v.
+Who were the log books submitted to2:-

+Information is submitted to the New Zealand Ministry for Primary Industries via a contracted third party.

+vi.
+What was the timeframe and method3 for submission:-

+Returns must be submitted by the 15th of the month following the end of the fishing trip and are currently submitted by post.
+The Ministry for Primary Industries has developed an electronic data transmission system that now allows tuna longliners to submit their returns electronically.
 Operators can still report manually and to date none have made the change to the electronic system.